 The graduate program in Sociology and Education offers four degree programs: the M.A., the Ed.M., the Ed.D., and the Ph.D.
 Each program is designed to meet the needs of students with a particular combination of prior experience and career objectives.
-The M.A., Ed.M., and Ed.D. programs may be completed on a part-time basis with classes offered in the evening hours.
+The M.A., Ed.M., and Ed.D. programs may be completed on a part-time basis, and most of our classes are offered in the evening hours.
 The Ph.D. program requires full-time study.
 Although students from all of the degree programs in sociology and education are prepared to assume positions in education institutions, the program does not offer professional certification for teaching or school/district leadership.
 Certification programs are available in other departments at Teachers College.

-The Master of Arts program in sociology and education provides an introduction to the application of sociological perspectives to contemporary education issues.
+The Master of Arts program in Sociology and Education provides an introduction to the application of sociological perspectives to contemporary education issues.
 The program provides coverage of the core principles and methods of sociology as they are applied to research and analysis.
 An optional Policy Concentration enables students to focus more closely on the design and effects of education policies.
 Students completing this program are prepared to assume positions as general analysts in a variety of organizations devoted to applied educational research, policy making, advocacy, consulting, and direct educational service.

-The Master of Education in sociology and education is an advanced master's degree typically pursued by students who already possess a master's degree in a substantive area of education or by students without a prior master's degree who want an opportunity to combine study in sociology and education with another area in education.
+The Master of Education in Sociology and Education is an advanced master's degree typically pursued by students who already possess a master's degree in a substantive area of education or by students without a prior master's degree who want an opportunity to combine study in sociology and education with another area in education.
 The program involves study of sociological perspectives and methods in the context of contemporary education issues.
 Through an optional Policy Concentration, students can examine a variety of education policy questions in more depth.
 Current substantive areas that can be combined with study in sociology and policy include evaluation and institutional analysis, human development, technology, curriculum, administration, and foundations.
 Students completing this program are prepared to assume positions as specialists in a variety of organizations devoted to applied educational research, policy making, advocacy, consulting, and management of educational activities.

-The Doctor of Philosophy in Education (Ph.D.) program is designed for students with a strong background and interest in the discipline of sociology and its application to education.
-The Ph.D. is a highly specialized degree that requires full-time study and substantial coursework to be done at Teachers College, Graduate School of Arts and Sciences at Columbia University, or through the Inter-University Doctoral Consortium, which provides for cross-registration among member institutions.
+The Doctor of Philosophy in Education (Ph.D.) program in Sociology and Education is designed for students with a strong background and interest in the discipline of sociology and its application to education.
+The Ph.D. is a highly specialized degree that requires full-time study and substantial coursework to be done at Teachers College, Graduate School of Arts and Sciences at Columbia University, or through the Inter-University Doctoral Consortium, which provides for cross-registration among member institutions, including NYU, CUNY Graduate Center, and Princeton University.
 Students completing this program are prepared to assume positions in college and university programs focused on sociological research in the field of education.